ananth-goonj/meeting-notes/README.md

 Transcripts - live conversations from any AI Tools.
 Granola would be preferred.

-Ensure Granola plugin is enabledin Chrome as mentioned below -
+Ensure Granola plugin is enabledin Chrome as mentioned below - (in the address line)

 <img width="3426" height="120" alt="image" src="https://github.com/user-attachments/assets/e3622bbe-c314-4a62-8d0f-eec98999b240" />